 We have noticed that it’s something many buyers are VERY surprised by!

-The Halo Collar comes in two colors and three sizes; the largest size Collar expands to 30.5″ and may or may not fit a giant breed dog.
+The Cesar dog collar comes in two colors and three sizes; the largest size Collar expands to 30.5″ and may or may not fit a giant breed dog.
+Measure your dogs neck before ordering!

 How Well Does the Halo Collar Work?